BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
+  * Support Collection 02 products.
+Collection 01 support is no longer available.
+  * Use the per-pixel angle bands delivered with the Level-1 Collection 02 products vs. generating our own from the angle coefficient file.
+Therefore the tools for creating the per-pixel angle bands are removed as are the per-pixel angle libraries.
+  * Removed support for pre-collection tags while reading the MTL file.
   * Removed the py_modules/metadata_api in lieu of the metadata library being used in espa-python-library.
   * Removed the tools/generateDS code since that is what generates the